-Doctor of Divinity Master of Fine Art Doctor of Civil Law Master of Public Policy Doctor of Medicine Master of Biochemistry Doctor of Letters Master of Biology Master of Chemistry Doctor of Science Master of Computer Science Doctor of Music Doctor of Philosophy Master of Computer Science and Philosophy Doctor of Clinical Psychology Master of Earth Sciences Doctor of Engineering Master of Engineering Master of Arts Master of Mathematics Master of Mathematics and Master of Surgery Master of Science Computer Science Master of Letters Master of Mathematics and Philosophy Master of Philosophy Master of Mathematics and Physics Master of Studies Master of Physics Master of Physics and Philosophy Magister Juris Master of Theology Bachelor of Divinity Master of Business Administration Bachelor of Civil Law Bachelor of Medicine Bachelor of Surgery Bachelor of Music
+Doctor of Divinity

+Doctor of Civil Law

+Doctor of Medicine

+Doctor of Letters

+Doctor of Science

+Master of Fine Art

+Master of Public Policy

+Master of Biochemistry

+Master of Biology

+Master of Chemistry

+Doctor of Music Master of Computer Science

+Doctor of Philosophy Master of Computer Science and Philosophy

+Doctor of Clinical Psychology

+Doctor of Engineering

+Master of Engineering

+Master of Arts

+Master of Surgery

+Master of Mathematics Master of Mathematics and

+Master of Science Computer Science

+Master of Letters Master of Mathematics and Philosophy Master of Philosophy Master of Mathematics and Physics

+Master of Studies Master of Physics

+Magister JurisMaster of Physics and PhilosophyMaster of TheologyMaster of Biomedical Sciences

+Master of Business Administration

+Bachelor of Divinity

+Bachelor of Civil Law

+Bachelor of Medicine

+Bachelor of Surgery

+Bachelor of Music

 Bachelor of Philosophy

-Bachelor of Arts Bachelor of Fine Art Bachelor of Theology
+Bachelor of Arts Bachelor of Fine Art

+Bachelor of Theology
-2. The University shall award such diplomas and certificates as may be provided for by regulation, and these may be made open to persons who are not members of the University.

-3. The periods of residence and the qualifications to be attained for degrees and for diplomas and certificates shall be laid down by regulation.

-4. Council shall make arrangements by regulation for the conversion to the appropriate Master's degree of previously awarded degrees of Bachelor of Letters, Bachelor of Philosophy (in a subject other than Philosophy), and Bachelor of Science.
+- 2. The University shall award such diplomas and certificates as may be provided for by regulation, and these may be made open to persons who are not members of the University. - 3.
+The periods of residence and the qualifications to be attained for degrees and for diplomas and certificates shall be laid down by regulation. - 4.
+Council shall make arrangements by regulation for the conversion to the appropriate Master's degree of previously awarded degrees of Bachelor of Letters, Bachelor of Philosophy (in a subject other than Philosophy), and Bachelor of Science.

-5. (1) Council shall make arrangements by regulation under which members of the Universities of Cambridge and of Dublin may be incorporated as members of this

-University (that is to say, be admitted to the same degree or position in this University as that to which they have attained in their former university).

-- (2) Council shall have power to determine: - (a) the members and classes of members of the Universities of Cambridge and of Dublin to which this privilege shall be open; - (b) the conditions upon which the privilege shall be granted in each case.
+- 5. (1) Council shall make arrangements by regulation under which members of the Universities of Cambridge and of Dublin may be incorporated as members of this University (that is to say, be admitted to the same degree or position in this University as that to which they have attained in their former university). - (2) Council shall have power to determine: - (a) the members and classes of members of the Universities of Cambridge and of Dublin to which this privilege shall be open; - (b) the conditions upon which the privilege shall be granted in each case.